ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Experimental Results

 \paragraph{Baselines}

-As our method is most closely related to methods from unsupervised environment design (UED) and teammate generation, we compare against two UED methods adapted for AHT (PAIRED~\citep{dennis_emergent_2020}, Minimax Return~\citep{morimoto_robust_2005, villin2025minimaxapproachadhoc}) and three teammate generation methods (Fictitious Co-Play~\citep{strouse_fcp_2022}, BRDiv~\citep{rahman2023generating}, CoMeDi~\citep{sarkar2023diverse}).
-While curator-based methods such as PLR~\citep{jiang2021replay, jiang2021prioritized} are popular in UED, we do not compare against them as they are orthogonal to \ours{}~\citep{erlebach2024raccoon, villin2025minimaxapproachadhoc, chaudhary2025improvinghumanaicoordinationadversarial}.
-Similarly, we do not compare against AHT algorithms that propose techniques to improve ego learning~\citep{ALBRECHT201866}.
-Each baseline is described in App. \ref{app:baselines}, along with implementation details.
+As our method is most closely related to methods from UED and teammate generation, we compare against two UED methods adapted for AHT (PAIRED~\citep{dennis_emergent_2020}, Minimax Return~\citep{morimoto_robust_2005, villin2025minimaxapproachadhoc}) and three teammate generation methods (Fictitious Co-Play~\citep{strouse_fcp_2022}, BRDiv~\citep{rahman2023generating}, CoMeDi~\citep{sarkar2023diverse}).
+While curator-based methods such as PLR~\citep{jiang2021replay, jiang2021prioritized} are prevalent in UED, we do not compare against them as they are orthogonal to \ours{}~\citep{erlebach2024raccoon, villin2025minimaxapproachadhoc, chaudhary2025improvinghumanaicoordinationadversarial}.
+Similarly, we do not compare against AHT algorithms for ego learning~\citep{ALBRECHT201866}.
+Each baseline is described in detail in App. \ref{app:baselines}.
 For fair comparison, all open-ended and UED methods were trained for a similar number of environment interactions, or until best performance on the evaluation set.
 All teammate generation approaches were ran using a similar number of environment interactions as their original implementations, as scaling them up to use a similar number of steps as the open-ended approaches proved challenging (see discussion in App. \ref{app:baselines}).
 All results are reported with three trials.

 \paragraph{Construction of $\Pieval$}

 We wish to evaluate all methods on as diverse a set of evaluation teammates as practically feasible, while ensuring that each teammate acts in ``good faith".
 To achieve this goal, for each task, we construct 9 to 13 evaluation teammates using three methods: IPPO with varied seeds and reward shaping, BRDiv, and manually programmed heuristic agents.
 Full descriptions of the teammate generation procedure and all teammates in $\Pieval$ are provided in App. \ref{app:pieval_details}.